 March 2016 – Project announcement published in Chem.
 Int.
 March 2016, p.
 22; https://dx.doi.org/10.1515/ci-2016-0213

-The task group will meet next at the 253rd National Meeting of the American Chemical Society, on April 2-6, 2017 in San Francisco, California.
+May 2017 update – The task group met at the 253rd National Meeting of the American Chemical Society, on April 2-6, 2017 in San Francisco, California.
 Various views were aired and we are closer to making a recommendation to IUPAC.

 Page last updated 12 June 2018